 Getting stronger is fundamental to advancing your climbing ability season over season.
-While there is no single “magic” exercise to get you to the promise land, there are a few exercises that rise above the rest in terms of building strength that directly transfers to improved climbing performance.
+While there is no single “magic” exercise to get you to the promised land, there are a few exercises that rise above the rest in terms of building strength that directly transfers to improved climbing performance.
 The Uneven-Grip Pull-Up is one such exercise.
-(Bookmark this site and return frequently, as I will be detailing several other must-do exercises in the coming weeks!)

 The Uneven-Grip Pull-up excels for developing one-arm and lock-off strength.
 As the name implies, this exercise offsets one hand 12 to 24 inches (30 – 60cm) lower than the other, thereby requiring the higher hand to pull more bodyweight than the lower hand.
-You can do this by simply looping a sling over a pull-up bar or extending one of a pair of free-floating rings (or similar).
+You can do this by simply looping a sling over a pull-up bar.

 Begin Uneven-Grip Pull-up training with your hands offset by just 12 inches; increase the displacement when you can do five solid reps.
-Advanced climbers can do this exercise with both hands in a palms-away grip position.
-Do this exercise twice per week and, long-term, you’ll eventually develop enough high-end strength to do a one-arm pull-up!
+Advanced climbers can make this exercise even more climbing-specific by using the palms-away grip position (harder).
+Do this exercise two or three days per week and, long-term, you’ll eventually develop enough high-end strength to do a one-arm pull-up!
 Finally, I recommend doing a few sets of weighted pull-ups with varied grip positions (after completing your uneven-grip pull-ups) to make for a more comprehensive pull-muscle workout!